Free Hosted Server · Open Source · TCP + WebSocket

 2

-PR your game schema
+Register your game

 Write yours, open a PR.
 Once merged, your game is live on server.roomielib.com.